noklam/mkdocs-llmstxt-md/README.md

 - 📋 **Copy button** - One-click markdown copying for developers
 - 🔗 **Dual URLs** - Both human-readable HTML and LLM-friendly markdown

+This plugin is inspired by `mkdocs-llmstxt`, the key difference is that `mkdocs-llmstxt` take the parsing HTML approach which can be used with injected HTML.
+This plugin focus on the raw markdown approach, which makes things simpler if you only need to work with markdown content.
 ## Installation

 ```bash